Digestive Issues? 9 Signs You Have Hypochlorhydria

 Aging, especially those over 65

-Fortunately, there are several simple yet effective things you can do to naturally help your body produce enough HCL to aid digestion and absorption of nutrients.
+Fortunately, there are several things you can do to naturally help your body produce enough HCL to aid digestion.

 Chew your food thoroughly (put your fork down between bites)